From robust tests to Bayes-like posterior distributions: Construction of the posterior distribution

 \subsection{Connection with the classical Bayes posterior distribution}

-As we shall see now, the classical Bayes posterior distribution is a particular case of the posterior-type ones we have introduced in the previous section.
-We recall that the Kullback-Leibler divergence loss $K(P,Q)$ between two probabilities $P,Q$ on $(E,\cE)$ is defined by
+The classical Bayes posterior turns out to be a particular case of the posterior-type ones introduced in Section~\ref{subsect-MR}.
+As we shall see now, they are associated with the Kullback--Leibler divergence loss.
+We recall that the Kullback--Leibler divergence $\ell(P,Q)=K(P,Q)$ between two probabilities $P,Q$ on $(E,\cE)$ is defined by